Lander-Haskell/time-tracker/README.md

 # time-tracker

-A simple CLI time tracking application with persistent storage, writtern in Haskell.
+A simple CLI time tracking application with persistent storage, written in Haskell.

 ## Usage